wp-plugins/sp-client-document-manager/readme.txt

 * Go to the plugin admin page and click settings to configure the plugin  (VERY IMPORTANT!)
 * If you're using the premium version please upload the zip archive in the settings area.

+= User Role Capabilities =
+If you use "User Role Editor" plugin and want to assign CDM capabilities to another role then please use the following custom captabilities.
+All are automatically set for administrator

+* sp_cdm = You need this role to view the plugin, this is a very minimal role.
+You can view files, edit and delete.
+* sp_cdm_settings = edit settings as well as enable any premium plugin features (in the future we will break premium features into their own roles, just getting started here)
+* sp_cdm_vendors = Show vendors tab
+* sp_cdm_projects = Show projects tab
+* sp_cdm_uploader = Use the uploader (add files)

 == Frequently Asked Questions ==

 = How come I'm getting a 404 error? =